 At the beginning of this process, we set a business goal for new patients and marketing targets to support that goal.
 At least once per month, it’s important to review all of your marketing activities to see which ones are bringing you closer to your goal and which ones are wasting your time and money.
 What traffic sources are resulting in the most conversions?
 What type of content and what topics are resonating the most with your personas?
 Is the audience that you are building ideal/qualified?
 Do you need to adjust your message to qualify them more?
 What is your Cost per Acquisition or Engagement (depending on your goal) for each campaign?
 Are you growing?

 There is great value in building a loyal following online.
-They become your evangelists and result in real dollars.
+They become your promoters and result in real dollars.
 With that in mind, let the data dictate your path forward.
 Most of the tools we’ve mentioned and all of the ad platforms provide their own analytics, but there are solutions that help tie everything together so that you can see it all in one place and get the big picture.
 We are big fans of databox, but there are several others as well.

 We genuinely hope this Chiropractic Marketing Guide has helped you.
 If you have any questions or comments, or have a suggestion about where we could expand this guide, we’d love to hear them!

 Is your chiropractic practice working for you, or are you working for it?

 - Buyer Persona Template